 With all the pet food health scares, many pet owners are turning to homemade pet food and treats.
 Done right, these home-cooked meals are far healthier than commercial food.
-If you’ve got a freeze drier, you can make this holistic vet’s 15-minute recipe for your cat or dog and easily freeze dry it in individual or daily portions.
+If you’ve got a freeze drier, you can make healthy recipes for your cat or dog and easily freeze dry it in individual or daily portions.

 Dr. Ruth Roberts, a South Carolina holistic veterinarian, believes that home-cooked pet food can cure or alleviate the symptoms of most common pet problems such as obesity, skin allergies, cancer, diabetes and more.
 Dr. Roberts developed a one-pot meal for cats and dogs called “The Original Crockpet Diet”.
 These recipes have all the nutrition your pets need when you add in a multivitamin.
 Because freeze drying doesn’t damage nutrients in food the way dehydrating does, it’s safe to freeze-dry individual portions of this recipe.

 Dogs and cats need different nutrients, so be sure to use the appropriate version for your pet.
 If you want a one-on-one consultation with Dr. Roberts before you dive in, she’s happy to do email consultations.
 You can get The Original Crockpet Diet eBook here.